Decoding Quantum Field Theory with Machine Learning: Conclusions

+Local measurements of a quantum field can reveal information about its global features.
+We have shown that we can use machine learning techniques to unscramble the information about QFTs acquired by localized probes with a one-size-fits-all method, thus avoiding the necessity of designing a specific measurement protocol and data-analysis function for each feature we might be interested in.
+More concretely, we have demonstrated how to read out non-local features of a QFT from the outcomes of a fixed measurement protocol with local experiments, processed through a neural network with a generic architecture and training procedure.

-With this, we showed how statistical processing of local measurements and machine learning algorithms can extract and unscramble non-local information that (via thermalization~\cite{donpage,edu16structure,Maldacena2016,yoshida2017efficient,Landsman2019, YAMAGUCHI20191255}) the field scrambled over a large region of spacetime.
-The measurement protocol that we considered is very simple and not adapted to the particular toy problems considered in this letter, and yet we were able to distinguish with almost certainty the relevant features of the field we were after.
-This showcases the potential of these methods to accommodate experimental needs.
-Namely, the use of machine learning techniques in the context of quantum field theory takes the complexity burden out of the choice of the concrete experimental implementations (measurement variables and protocols) and puts it on the data processing, which neural networks can deal with efficiently.
+As particular examples to showcase the power of the proposed machine learning framework we have examined three case studies: i) how a local probe can see a wall far away from it, in the vacuum and without actively sending signals to bounce off it, ii) how a local probe that is not given enough time to thermalize can still accurately determine the temperature of a quantum field, and iii) how detectors can accurately distinguish between Fock states and coherent states even when the first and second statistical moments of their observables match.
+To do so, in all cases we used the same simple measurement protocol, which was not adapted to the particular toy problems considered in this paper.
+Yet we were able to distinguish with high levels of accuracy the relevant features of the field we were after in each case.
+This is evidence of the potential of these methods to accommodate experimental needs.
+Namely, the use of machine learning techniques in the context of quantum field theory takes the complexity burden out of the design of experimental protocols and puts it on the data processing, which neural networks can deal with efficiently.

-While these examples are relatively simple, the techniques we present in this letter are general and of wide applicability.
-This paves the way to the use of machine learning techniques in more complicated scenarios such as distinguishing gravitational backgrounds~\cite{keithng,Smith_2014}, global state tomography~\cite{Torlai2018} with local probes, acknowledging entanglement in analog Hawking radiation~\cite{Steinhauer2016}, and even new experimental proposals seeking direct evidence of untested QFT phenomena such as the Unruh effect~\cite{unruh1976}.
-Finally, the techniques developed here are directly translatable to their use in many-body quantum physics, where they can be used to address the problem of measuring many-body observables with local probes in, e.g., quantum phase transitions~\cite{Xu_2019}.
+The techniques we present in this paper are general and of wide applicability.
+This paves the way to the use of machine learning techniques in more complicated scenarios such as distinguishing gravitational backgrounds~\cite{keithng,Smith_2014}, global state tomography~\cite{Torlai2018} with local probes, acknowledging entanglement in analogue Hawking radiation~\cite{Steinhauer2016}, and maybe even new experimental proposals seeking direct evidence of yet untested QFT phenomena such as the Unruh effect~\cite{unruh1976}.
+In each of these scenarios the response of local probes like the ones in this paper are often used to study features of the QFT, so the techniques proposed in this manuscript are directly applicable.
+Finally, the methods developed here are directly translatable to their use in many-body quantum physics, where they can be used to address the problem of measuring many-body observables with local probes in, e.g., quantum phase transitions~\cite{Xu_2019}.

 \onecolumngrid